The Weavers: Reunited and later reconstituted

 In December 1955, the group reunited to play a sold-out concert at Carnegie Hall.
 The concert was a huge success.
-A recording of some of the concert, The Weavers at Carnegie Hall, was issued by the independent Vanguard Records, and this led to their signing by that record label.
-(Additional tracks from the 1955 Carnegie Hall concert were included on 1957's The Weavers on Tour.)
+A recording of some of the concert, The Weavers at Carnegie Hall, was issued in 1957 by the independent Vanguard Records, and this led to their signing by that record label.
+(Additional selections from the 1955 Carnegie Hall concert were included on 1957's The Weavers on Tour.)
 By the late 1950s, folk music was surging in popularity and McCarthyism was fading.
 Yet it was not until the height of the 1960s that Seeger was able to end his blacklisting by appearing on the nationally broadcast CBS-TV variety show The Smothers Brothers Comedy Hour in 1967.

 After the April 1957 LP release of the Carnegie Hall concert, the Weavers launched a month-long concert tour.
 That August, the group reassembled for a series of recording sessions for Vanguard.
 As Seeger's college concert bookings grew, the singer felt restricted by his obligations to the group.
 Vanguard booked the Weavers for a January 15, 1958, session to record a rock-and-roll single.
 The results were embarrassing and fueled Seeger's frustration.
 The following month Gilbert, Hays, and Hellerman overruled Seeger about recording a cigarette ad for a tobacco company.
 Seeger, opposed to the dangers of tobacco and discouraged by the group's apparent sell-out to commercial interests, decided to resign.
-Honoring his commitment to record the jingle, he left the group on March 3, 1958.
+After honoring their commitment to record the jingle, he left the group on March 3, 1958.

 Seeger recommended Erik Darling of the Tarriers as his replacement.
-Darling remained with the group until June 1962, leaving to pursue a solo career and eventually to form the folk-jazz trio the Rooftop Singers.
+Darling remained with the group until June 1962, leaving to pursue a solo career and eventually forming the folk trio the Rooftop Singers.
 Frank Hamilton, who replaced Darling, stayed with the group nine months, giving his notice just before the Weavers celebrated the group's fifteenth anniversary with two nights of concerts at Carnegie Hall in March 1963.
 Folksinger Bernie Krause, later a pioneer in bringing the Moog synthesizer to popular music, was the last performer to occupy "the Seeger chair".
 The group disbanded in 1964, but Gilbert, Hellerman, and Hays occasionally reunited with Seeger during the next 16 years.
 In 1980, Lee Hays, ill and using a wheelchair, wistfully approached the original Weavers for one last get-together.
-Hays' informal picnic prompted a professional reunion, and a triumphant return to Carnegie Hall on November 28, 1980, which was to be the band's last full performance.
+Hays' informal picnic prompted a professional reunion and a triumphant return to Carnegie Hall on November 28, 1980, which was to be the group's last full performance.
 They appeared one final time in June 1981 at the Clearwater Festival, in an informal "rehearsal".